 Much like a client, before working with a consultant, you need to do your research.
 Not every consultant will necessarily fit your needs or match your personality.
 After perhaps narrowing it down to a few, you need to speak with each one, if possible, and decide which shoe fits.

-Whenever I have a new inquiry, I usually set up a 10- to 15-minute phone call so we can get a feel for one another and determine if I can indeed provide whatever it is he or she might require.
-The worst thing you can do is talk for too long, otherwise it starts to become a free consultation!
+Whenever I have a new inquiry, I usually set up a 10-15-minute phone call to get a feel for one another and determine if I can indeed provide whatever it is he or she might require.
+The worst thing you can do is talk for too long.
+Otherwise, it starts to become a free consultation!
 So remember, our time is valuable, just as your work has value.

 I also suggest artists look at a consultant’s website and read some of the consultant’s client testimonials.
 These give you a sense of how each consultant works, and whom he or she has worked with.
 After that, you could also contact some of those clients directly and ask them for feedback.
 A personal referral is always nice!

 Okay, you’ve made your choice as to which consultant you might like to work with.
 Now really think about what it is you need to accomplish with this consultant.
 What do you actually need help with?

 Some of you may respond, “Everything!”
 But it may be more specific than that, so put some time and thought as to where you may need the most help and feedback.
 Write a list of questions and topics you want to cover and consider your budget as well.
 Perhaps you need help with editing?
 For me, it has to start there, with the work, and then your website and overall presentation.
 Or perhaps it’s the marketing you’re unsure about … consultants can help you with all of this.